North Texas Police Chiefs Association | By-Laws

-C. Renewal dues must be paid at least 60 days after the beginning of the fiscal year or membership in the organization will be suspended.
+C. Renewal dues must be paid no later than 90 days after the beginning of the fiscal year or membership in the organization will be suspended.

 E. Failure to submit dues will result in being removed from the NTPCA roster and list server.

 104.08 Renewal of Membership